 Explores the use of models in the evaluation of alternative management polices for natural resources, including modeling approaches, fitting models to data, and evaluating alternative management polices.
 Emphasizes calculating risk of extinction, and design of biological reserves.
 Recommended: either Q SCI 454 or FISH 454.
 Offered: jointly with Q SCI 458; Sp.

-This course will explore how to use models to evaluate different management policies for natural resources.
+This course explores how to use models to evaluate different management policies for natural resources.
 The three major topics are (1) modelling approaches, (2) fitting models to data and (3) evaluating alternative management policies.
-Particular emphasis will be placed on methods of including ecosystem interactions in such analysis, and in exploring spatial dynamics with models used in designing biological reserves.
+From 2013, emphasis is placed on programming in R. The course covers age-structured methods, spatial dynamics, optimal management, conservation biology, and other topics.

 Student learning goals